 The reasons for these declines remain unclear: there are so many questions to answer, so many gaps in our knowledge to fill.
 Why are Swifts disappearing from our towns and cities?
 Is the decline of the Cuckoo linked to the timing of their arrival in the UK?
 What’s causing the drop in Willow Warbler numbers in southern Britain?

 It’s crucial we act now to find out why changes like these are happening.
 As soon as we fill these knowledge gaps, the information can be used to develop solutions to conserve our dwindling bird populations.

 The BirdTrack Research Project will enable our expert team of researchers to unlock the insights we need by analysing millions of BirdTrack records in new ways to answer some of the most pressing questions about our summer migrants and why they are disappearing.
 This vital research will deliver fresh insights into bird population and distribution trends, habitat use and migration patterns across a range of species throughout the UK and beyond.

 We estimate the BirdTrack Research Project will take two years to complete at a cost of £200,000.
-Will you please help us launch this important work by sending your gift today?

 The donation you give will help cover the costs of an expert statistician, our team of research ecologists and the lead researcher who will direct and oversee this programme of cutting edge research.

 BirdTrack has thousands of valuable records of increasingly rare species such as Ring Ouzel.
 By developing new tools that can identify population trends and crashes quickly, especially among rare birds, we can help raise the alarm when a species is in danger.